How to Source Wholesale Golf Apparel from China

 Sampling and production timeline for sourcing golf apparel from China

-MOQ and delivery are where many buyers hesitate when buying golf apparel wholesale from China.
-The practical approach is simple: align expectations early, then run sampling like a controlled process rather than a casual back-and-forth.
+MOQ and delivery are where many buyers hesitate when sourcing wholesale golf apparel from China.
+The practical approach is simple: align expectations early, then run sampling like a controlled process—not casual back-and-forth.

 Light customization (existing base styles with your branding) can be more flexible.
 Full customization (new patterns and special materials) usually starts higher.
-Actual MOQ depends on fabric minimums, color count, trims, and size range—and that is normal.
+Actual MOQ depends on fabric minimums, color count, trims, and size range—and that’s normal.

-A predictable timeline is shaped by sample development, fabric and trim booking, bulk capacity planning, QC gates before packing, and your shipping method (air vs sea).
-Plan backward from launch, and protect the critical path—fabric booking and approvals—using written confirmations.
+A predictable timeline is shaped by sample development, fabric and trim booking, bulk capacity planning, QC gates before packing, and your shipping method (air vs. sea).
+Plan backward from launch, and protect the critical path—especially fabric booking and approvals—using written confirmations.

 QC and Communication: The Two Levers Buyers Control

-Great sourcing is not about finding a perfect supplier.
-It is about controlling the process.
+Great sourcing isn’t about finding a perfect supplier.
+It’s about controlling the process.

 For wholesale golf clothing, bulk issues usually fall into a few buckets: measurement drift, shade inconsistency, post-wash distortion, logo durability failures, or weak seams in movement zones.

-A solid QC approach should include incoming material checks, inline inspections, final inspection, and a documented measurement tolerance standard.
+A solid QC approach includes incoming material checks, inline inspections, final inspection, and a documented measurement tolerance standard.
+For a ready-to-use workflow, see our golf apparel QC checklist (internal link).

 Start With a Trial Order Designed to Prove Repeatability